UNINETTSigma2/documentation/files_storage/nird/faq_nird.md

    	- HPC storage is expensive, prefer NIRD for large volumes (15-20 TB), security features and  backups

 2. Can you connect multiple projects to a single application?
-For instance, we have CMIP  data stored in different projects at the moment, and would like to compare accross the different projects.
+For instance, we have CMIP  data stored in different projects at the moment, and would like to compare across the different projects.

    	- yes it is possible if the PI’s (Project leaders) agreed to have common application.